 If you’re ready to sell your property, you might be excited about the market and think that you know what to expect: but your job isn’t done yet!
 There are some things every homeowner should do before putting their house on the market if they want to make sure they can get the most money possible for it.

-Don’t worry.
-The cluelessness on these matters ends today because in this article, I’m going to share the top little things that have a huge impact on every home’s resale value.
+These are the top little things that have a huge impact on every home’s resale value.

 How Updated the Interior Is